wolflegend523/CSS385_GameDocuments/README.md

 Our game was made thanks to the talents of Mykyta Skiba, Skyla Tran, Cordelia Notbohm, and Sydnee Haugen

 The character sprites and animations in our game came from assets packs by [Aleksandr Makarov.](https://iknowkingrabbit.itch.io/)
-The Website usees the theme [Minimal Mistakes](https://mademistakes.com/work/jekyll-themes/minimal-mistakes/) by [Michael Rose.](https://mademistakes.com/about/)
+The sounds in our game are from a sound pack by [Gamemaster Audio.](https://www.gamemasteraudio.com/about-us/) The Website usees the theme [Minimal Mistakes](https://mademistakes.com/work/jekyll-themes/minimal-mistakes/) by [Michael Rose.](https://mademistakes.com/about/)
 For the full list of asset attributions view our [references page.](https://wolflegend523.github.io/CSS385_GameDocuments/references/)